-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Uses data and feedback to develop a professional growth plan with specific and measurable goals, action steps, and timelines for measuring progress.
-Uses data and feedback to develop and implement a professional growth plan with specific and measurable goals, action steps, and timelines for measuring progress and demonstrates professional growth.
-Provides evidence of helping others by sharing how they developed and implemented a professional growth plan that resulted in professional growth.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Uses data and Uses data and Provides evidence called for but not incorrectly or with feedback to develop feedback to develop of helping others exhibited. parts missing. a professional and implement a by sharing how growth plan with professional growth they developed specific and plan with specific and implemented measurable goals, and measurable a professional action steps, and goals, action steps, growth plan that timelines for and timelines for resulted in measuring progress. measuring progress professional and demonstrates growth. professional growth.